 Harry V. Dunn, Jr. and Erin S. Dunn Endowed Fund for Excellence

-This endowment was established by Harry V. Dunn, Jr. and Erin S. Dunn for the purpose of providing funds for excellence in the College of Forestry, Wildlife and Environment.
+This endowment was established by Harry V. Dunn, Jr., and Erin S. Dunn for the purpose of providing funds for excellence in the College of Forestry, Wildlife and Environment.
 Mr. Dunn was a graduate of the Auburn University Forestry Department, Class of 1952.
 He enjoyed a successful career with Gulf States Paper Company, now known as Westervelt.
 In devotion to Auburn, he and his wife chose to endow funds which will provide scholarships for students in the College of Forestry, Wildlife and Environment.

-Art & Ellen Dyas Endowed Scholarship in the College of Forestry, Wildlife and Environment
+Art and Ellen Dyas Endowed Scholarship

 Pat Dye and Nancy McDonald Scholarship in the School of Forestry and Wildlife Sciences

 This scholarship was created in honor of Coach Pat Dye and Dr. Nancy McDonald for their dedication to the College of Forestry, Wildlife and Environment.
-Their dedication will leave a lasting impact on our students and faculty and strengthen the academic opportunities of the College Pat Dye served from 1981 until 1992 as Auburn University’s head football coach.
+Their dedication will leave a lasting impact on our students and faculty and strengthen the academic opportunities of the College.
+Pat Dye served from 1981 until 1992 as Auburn University’s head football coach.
 He built the Auburn football program into a power in the Southeastern Conference.
-Dr. Nancy McDonald, taught nursing at Auburn for 25 years and was an assistant dean at the nursing school.
+Dr. Nancy McDonald taught nursing at Auburn for 25 years and was an assistant dean at the nursing school.

 Five Star Preserve Annual Scholarship